Can You Just Throw a Chlorine Tablet in the Pool?

 The chest pain is related to the breathing complications one faces when he is exposed to an excessive amount of chlorine in the swimming pool.

-Chlorine tablets are one of the most effective ways to regulate the cleanliness of your swimming pool; it is easily doable and readily dissolves into the pool water to sanitize the pool water.
+Chlorine tablets are one of the most effective ways to regulate the cleanliness of your swimming pool; it is easily doable and readily dissolve into the pool water to sanitize the pool water.

 They need to be applied adequately into the water by using a gadget.
 You need to pay attention to the amount of chlorine you put into water as the excess of chlorine in water becomes harmful to the swimmers.